expectedparrot/edsl/docs/coop.rst

 2. Store your Expected Parrot API key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`API Settings <a href="https://www.expectedparrot.com/home/api>`_ page of your account and copy your Expected Parrot API key.
+Navigate to the `API Settings <a href="https://www.expectedparrot.com/home/api>`_ page of your account and copy your Expected Parrot API key.

 .. image:: static/coop_api_key.png
   :alt: Copy your Expected Parrot API key